paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-203-arrest-and-commitment.md

 Changes were made in phraseology.

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsec. (a)(7), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 [Section 216 of this title](./chapter-011-bribery-graft-and-conflicts-of-interest.md#section-216), referred to in subsec. (b)(1), was repealed by Pub.
 L. 98–473, title II, § 1107(b), Oct.
 12, 1984, 98 Stat.
 2146.